Statement on British Values

 Our curriculum prepares children for life in British society, this includes developing the understanding and use of money, effective reading and writing skills, collaboration and discussion to research ideas and concepts.
 Curriculum themes include historical and geographical study in the context of the United Kingdom as well as national and international comparisons.
-Topic examples: We are Britain, The Fire of London, The Victorians, Word War II, The Seaside.
+Topic examples: The Victorians, Word War II.

 Art work from the school has been displayed in the National Gallery in recent years.

 Daily acts of collective worship/ whole school assembly